You can order a kit online using your Personal Health Record (PHR):

 For more information, see about your Personal Health Record.

 Self-test kits aren’t suitable for everyone.
 If you would like testing to be done in a clinic instead, please book a telephone appointment:

-Our online kits can test you for chlamydia, gonorrhoea, HIV and syphilis.
+Our kits can test you for chlamydia, gonorrhoea and HIV.
+They can also test you for syphilis, but may not be suitable if you’ve been treated for syphilis before.
 More information about these infections is available below:

 - Chlamydia – a guide by the British Association for Sexual Health and HIV (pdf)